Datadog Plugin for the IntelliJ Platform

-- spend the most time on locks, disk I/O, socket I/O, and so on
+- Spend the most time on locks, disk I/O, and socket I/O

-- A Datadog account: The plugin requires a Datadog account.
+- A Datadog account: The plugin requires a Datadog account (except when using Static Analysis features).
 If you’re new to Datadog, go to the Datadog website to learn more about Datadog’s observability tools and sign up for a free trial.

-- Continuous Profiling: To display code-level insights, the plugin requires Continuous Profiling instrumented on your Java Services.
+- Continuous Profiler: To display profiling data and insights, the plugin requires the Continuous Profiler to be configured for your Services.
 For more information, see Getting Started with the Continuous Profiler.

 Install the Datadog plugin